milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 For more information about cookies set through our service and to exercise choices regarding cookies, click here.
 We do not currently respond to web browser “do not track" signals.

+To exercise choice regarding hashed identifiers for Netflix Marketing

+To exercise choice regarding Netflix's use of hashed identifiers for Netflix marketing communications on third party services, please configure the appropriate setting under Matched Identifier Communications in the "Privacy and data settings" (for the relevant profile) within the "Account" section of our website.

 To exercise choice regarding resettable device identifiers

-To exercise choice regarding Netflix’s use of resettable device identifiers (for marketing the Netflix service or Netflix content, or as used in connection with an ad supported subscription plan), please configure the appropriate setting on your device (usually found under "privacy" or "ads" in your device settings).
-If you choose not to allow this, you may still see marketing messages promoting Netflix (and Advertisements if you subscribe to an ad supported subscription plan) on that device but it will not be selected based on the use of a resettable device identifier.
+To exercise choice regarding Netflix’s use of resettable device identifiers (for marketing the Netflix service or Netflix content, or as used to support Advertisements), please configure the appropriate setting on your device (usually found under "privacy" or "ads" in your device settings).
+If you choose not to allow this, you may still see marketing messages promoting Netflix and Advertisements on that device but it will not be selected based on the use of a resettable device identifier.
 Note that your choice regarding the resettable device identifier is specific to that device.

 To exercise choice regarding other similar technologies

 In addition to any choices we may offer you in the Netflix service, there are several ways to exercise choice regarding technologies that are similar to cookies, such as browser storage and plugins (for example, HTML5, IndexedDB, and WebSQL).
 For example, many popular browsers provide the ability to clear browser storage, typically in the settings or preferences area.
 See your browser's help function or support area to learn more.
 Most email clients have settings that allow you to prevent the automatic downloading of images, including pixel tags, and the automatic connection to the web servers that host those images.
 Other technologies may be cleared from within the application.

-In addition to these choices, if you subscribe to an ad supported subscription plan and want to exercise your choices for behavioral advertising on Netflix as part of such plan, please see “Advertising Choices (Netflix Ad Supported Subscription Plans)” above.
+In addition to these choices, if you want to exercise your choices for behavioral advertising on Netflix, please see “Advertising Choices” above.

 Section E: Other Important Privacy Disclosures
 Sharing Functionality in our Service